MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 1. **Completed** – message has successfully run its course as defined by Start and end dates.

 2. **Pending** – message is still being registered by the organizational messages services and thus is not delivering.
-Additionally, certain details of the message may be unavailable while in ‘pending’ state.
+Additionally, certain details of the message might be unavailable while in ‘pending’ state.

 3. **Failed** – message was not able to be properly registered by the organizational messages services for various reasons.
 These messages will need to be copied to retry the process.

 4. **Cancelled** – message was explicitly stopped by your tenant admin.
-This may have been during delivery of the message or prior (i.e., in Scheduled state).
+This might have been during delivery of the message or prior (that is, in Scheduled state).

 5. **Active** – message is currently delivering to your users.